mzlnk/javalin-xt/README.md

 ## License 🎫

 Javalin DI is licensed under the Apache License, Version 2.0.
-See TBD for more information.
+See [LICENSE](LICENSE) for more information.

 ## Contributing 💪

 Contributions are welcome!
-Please see [LICENSE](LICENSE) for more information.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for more information.

 ## Authors ⚗️